w3reality/three-geo/README.rst

 The geometry of the terrain is based on the RGB-encoded DEM (Digital Elevation Model) provided by the Mapbox tileset API.

+The terrain is represented by standard `THREE.Mesh <https://threejs.org/docs/#api/en/objects/Mesh>`__ objects.
+This makes it easy for us to access underlying geometry/texture array data and perform original GIS (Geographic Information System) experiments in JavaScript.
+(See Usage for how to programatically obtain those mesh objects).

 Credits: this library has been made possible by many OSS geographic libraries such as @mapbox/\*, @turf/\*, d3 in npm, and the Mapbox tileset API.